Diego Ibáñez

-Diego Eduardo Ibáñez Cotroneo (born 25 January 1989) is a Chilean politician, lawyer, and environmental activist.
-He is a law graduate from the Pontifical Catholic University of Valparaíso.
-He is a member of the Chamber of Deputies for District 6, corresponding to the Valparaíso Region.
-Since October 2022, he has served as president of Social Convergence.
+Diego Eduardo Ibáñez Cotroneo (born 25 January 1989) is a Chilean politician, law school graduate, and environmental activist, member of the left-wing party Broad Front.
+Since March 2026 he has served as Senator of the Valparaíso Region.

+From 2018 to 2026, he was a member of the Chamber of Deputies for District 6, corresponding to the northern Valparaíso Region.
+From 2022 to 2024, he served as president of Social Convergence.